pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 to think more broadly, and reconsider the academy in a bigger context, with the end goals and needs of a much more diverse population in mind.
 We need a commons for the people, not for the institutions.

+## The scholar-commoner

+The SC starts inside the heart and mind of each individual.

+We need researchers that are not biased against humanity.

+The Scholarly Commons is an opportunity to forgive, move forward, and overcome the effects of colonialism.
+Greed vs

 # TL;DR